ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - Confirm that server is recording demos.
 Demos are to be [delivered to Valve.](#Deliverables)

 #### Convars
-All server convars are to be set to competitive defaults (cfg/gamemode_competitive.cfg) except for the following exceptions.
+All server convars are to be set to Premier defaults (by first loading cfg/gamemode_competitive.cfg and then loading cfg/gamemode_competitive_tmm.cfg) except for the following exceptions.

 - The following convars are to be set as such:
 ```